Heatblur-Simulations/f-4e-manual/src/jester/overview.md

 His key responsibilities are:

-- providing assitance during take off, aerial refueling, and landing
+- providing assitance during take off, aerial refueling and landing
 - assisting with navigation
 - helping you operate the countermeasures
 - operating the radar